The Adversarial Consistency of Surrogate Risks for Binary Classification: Related Works

 \section{Related Works}

 Many previous works have studied the consistency of surrogate risks \citep{BartlettJordanMcAuliffe2006,Lin2004,Steinwart2007, LongServedioH-consistency,ZhangAgarwal}.
 The classic papers by \citep{BartlettJordanMcAuliffe2006,Lin2004,zhang04} explore the consistency of surrogate risks over all measurable functions.
 The works \citep{LongServedioH-consistency,ZhangAgarwal,AwasthiMaoMohriZhong22} study $\cH$-consistency, which is consistency restricted to a smaller set of functions. \citet{Steinwart2007} generalizes some of these results into a framework referred to as \emph{calibration}. \citet{AwasthiFrankMao2021,bao2021calibrated,AwasthiMaoMohri,MeunierEttedguietal22} then use this framework to analyze the calibration of adversarial surrogate losses.
-Specifically, they show that no convex loss is adversarially consistent.
-Furthermore \citet{MeunierEttedguietal22} relate calibration to consistency for adversarial losses in certain cases.
+Furthermore \citet{MeunierEttedguietal22} relate calibration to consistency for adversarial losses in certain cases --- they show that no convex loss is adversarially consistent.
 They also conjecture that a class of surrogate losses called the \emph{odd shifted} losses are adversarially consistent. \citet{MeunierEttedguietal22} also show that in a restricted setting, surrogates are consistent for `optimal attacks'.
 The proof of our result formalizes this intuition.
-Results of \citep{AwasthiFrankMao2021} suggest that no supremum-based risk is $\cH$-consistent for a well-motivated function class.
+Simultaneous work \citep{MaoMohriZhong2023crossentropy} shows that the $\rho$-margin loss is adversarially $\cH$-consistent for typical function classes.
 Lastly, \citet{bhattacharjee2020nonparametric,bhattacharjee2021consistent} use a different set of techniques to study the consistency of non-parametric methods in adversarial scenarios.

 Our results rely on recent works establishing the properties of minimizers to surrogate adversarial risks. \citep{AwasthiFrankMohri2021, PydiJog2021,BungertGarciaMurray2021} all proved the existence of minimizers to the adversarial risk and \citep{PydiJog2021} proved a minimax theorem for the zero-one loss.
-Building on the work of \citep{PydiJog2021}, \citep{FrankNilesWeed23minimax} later proved similar the existence and minimax statements to arbitrary surrogate losses. \citet{TrillosJacobsKim22} extend some of these results to the multiclass case.
+Building on the work of \citep{PydiJog2021}, \citep{FrankNilesWeed23minimax} later proved similar existence and minimax statements for arbitrary surrogate losses. \citet{TrillosJacobsKim22,trillos2023existence} extend some of these results to the multiclass case.
 Lastly, \citep{trillosMurray2020} study further properties of the minimizers to the adversarial classification loss.